TryingToHackTheWorld/rakarrack-plus-Headless-for-Raspberry/README.md

 About
 -----
-This project is a merging of original rakarrack (http://rakarrack.sourceforge.net) and the program's effects ported to LV2 from (https://github.com/ssj71/rkrlv2).
+This project is a merging of rakarrack-plus.
+This fork has been adapted to Raspberry Pi.
-In addition there are many bug fixes and enhancements to rakarrack and the LV2s.
-Rakarrack-plus-1.0.0 is the first version under the new name.
+The software can be controlled with footswichtes and shows the pedal names in small LCD screens.
+Also shows the pedal status using a two color led ring in every footswitch to work as a proffesional MIDI pedalboard.

 Install
 -------